Hoffalypse/Flawless-Text-Editor-PWA/README.md

 # Flawless Text Editor PWA
-This app is Progressive Web App that creates a single page application that will work offline if user has no internet connection.
+This app is Progressive Web Application text editor that creates a single page application that will work offline if user has no internet connection after a single use.

 ## Table of Contents